AltarisV/TRAIL-PDF/README.md

 ## Description
 TRAIL is a web application that converts PDF files into images, sends them to the GPT-4o Model, and generates alternative text for each image.
 The resulting text is then downloaded as an HTML file, which enables a blind person to navigate them with a screenreader.
-By utilizing GPT-4o, TRAIL is able to turn non-accessible PDF contents into neatly structured HTML files that include image descriptions for important images, HTML tables, structured Code and descriptions of mathematical formulas.
+By utilizing GPT, TRAIL is able to turn non-accessible PDF contents into neatly structured HTML files that include image descriptions for important images, HTML tables in place of graphics, structured Code and descriptions of mathematical formulas.

 ## Getting Started